Picture of Ulrich Teucher

 Short Biography

 I first trained as a pediatric nurse and worked in a children’s cancer ward in Hamburg, Germany.
 Working in India for two years, I explored Eastern philosophies and spiritualities with regard to self, health, and death and dying.
 After immigrating to Canada, I studied Comparative Literature and Psychology at the University of British Columbia in Vancouver.
 In my interdisciplinary and cross-cultural doctoral dissertation, entitled “Writing the Unspeakable: Metaphor in Cancer Narratives,” I examined the use of metaphor in cancer discourse (sponsored by SSHRC).
-In my postdoctoral studies in Psychology, I examined constructions of identity in the narratives of Aboriginal and non-Aboriginal adolescents, with a focus on adolescent suicide (University of British Columbia, sponsored by CIHR and MSFHR), as well as children’s developing conceptions of self-knowledge (School off Psychology, University of Nottingham, UK; sponsored by ESRC).
+In my postdoctoral studies in Psychology, I examined constructions of identity in the narratives of Aboriginal and non-Aboriginal adolescents, with a focus on adolescent suicide (University of British Columbia, sponsored by CIHR and MSFHR), as well as children’s developing conceptions of self-knowledge (School of Psychology, University of Nottingham, UK; sponsored by ESRC).
 In 2005 I was hired by the Department of Psychology, University of Saskatchewan, as a member of the Program in Culture and Human Development.
-In 2013, I spent 6 months as a "Social Scientist in Residence" at the CLS Canadian Light Source in Saskatoon.
-Since 2015, I have been chairing, and now co-chairing with my colleague Marla Mickleborough, the new interdisciplinary, undergraduate, 4-yr Health Studies Program (College of Arts And Science)..
+Since 2015, I have been chairing, and now co-chairing with my colleague Marla Mickleborough, the new interdisciplinary, undergraduate, 4-yr Health Studies Program, in the Department of Psychology and Health Studies (College of Arts And Science).

-Research Interests: In most general terms my research engages with Culture, Human Development, and Public Health.
+Research Interests: In most general terms my research engages with Culture, (more-than) Human Development, and Community Health.

 Short Summary of Research Interests